Ryouh/Feats-Revisited/Feats.md

 ### Blackpowder Expert

 **Prerequisite:** Level 6, Proficiency with advanced weapons.

 You are well-versed in the use of Blackpowder weapons and wield them with deadly efficiency.
-You gain the following
+You gain the following benefits:
-benefits:

-You ignore the loading property of Blackpowder weapons with which you are proficient.
+* You ignore the loading property of Blackpowder weapons with which you are proficient.
-Whenever a hostile creature moves within 10 feet of you, and you did not move on your last turn, you can use a reaction to make a ranged weapon attack against that creature.
+* Whenever a hostile creature moves within 10 feet of you, and you did not move on your last turn, you can use a reaction to make a ranged weapon attack against that creature.

 \page
 <div class='pageNumber auto'></div>

 ### Farewell Shot

 **Prerequisite:** Level 6, Dexterity 17 or higher.

-You trained moving over the battlefield quickly while still shooting your weapon, you gain the following benefit:
+You trained moving over the battlefield quickly while still shooting your weapon.

-When you take the disengage or dash action you can make a single ranged Attack with a ranged weapon as part of your movement this turn.
+* When you take the disengage or dash action you can make a single ranged Attack with a ranged weapon as part of your movement this turn.

 ### Far Shot

 **Prerequisite:** Level 6, Wisdom 15 or higher.

-Your eagle eyes, help you to hit foes who are too far for the most people to see, you gain the following benefit:
+Your eagle eyes, help you to hit foes who are too far for the most people to see.

-When you make a ranged Attack using a ranged weapon you can double its ranged.
+* When you make a ranged Attack using a ranged weapon you can double its ranged.
 If you later gain the sharpshooter feat you still get disadvantage, when you shoot further than the maximum original attack range of the weapon you are using.

 ### Forced Friendly Fire

 **Prerequisite:** Level 6, Dexterity 15 or higher.

-Your nimbleness in close combat makes it hard to predict your next move, you gain the following benefit:
+Your nimbleness in close combat makes it hard to predict your next move.

-When you are in melee combat and a creature, that you can see, makes a ranged attack against you, you can use your reaction to position yourself in half cover behind your opponent.
+* When you are in melee combat and a creature, that you can see, makes a ranged attack against you, you can use your reaction to position yourself in half cover behind your opponent.
 If the attack misses, the Attack instead hits the opponent you used as cover.

 ### Hardened Mind

 **Prerequisite:** Level 6.

 You have trained your mind to be more resilient against mind influencing effects.
 You gain the following benefits:

-You have advantage on saving throws against being charmed or frightened.
+* You have advantage on saving throws against being charmed or frightened.
-You have advantage on saving throws against Enchantment spells or other mind influencing effects.
+* You have advantage on saving throws against Enchantment spells or other mind influencing effects.

 ### Linguist